Following the Iowa EPDST Care for Kids Periodicity Schedule, the annual well exam provides the opportunity to:

 Iowa EPSDT screening requirements include comprehensive histories, physical exams, age-appropriate screenings, immunizations and anticipatory guidance.

-As part of EPSDT screening, all children should receive regular well-child checkups to detect potential problems.
+As part of EPSDT screening, all children should receive annual well exams to detect potential problems.
 Refer to the Iowa Periodicity Schedule and explanation for additional information on required EPSDT screenings.